vega/vega-lite/site/docs/scale.md

 <!-- TODO: add utc to the above table for temporal field -->

 **Note:**
-For more information about scale types, please see [d3 scale documentation](https://github.com/mbostock/d3/wiki/Quantitative-Scales) for more information.
+For more information about scale types, please see [d3 scale documentation](https://github.com/mbostock/d3/wiki/Quantitative-Scales).

 #### Example: Log Scale